 - If you have had a two-step TB test in the past, bring in a document stating this.
 If you CAN produce this document you must have a one-step TB skin test within six (6) months of the start of the nursing assistant class with documentation.

 - Failure to have the TB skin tests completed before the first day of class, may result in you being dropped from the program and an alternate will take your place.

 A two-step skin test will require a total of four (4) visits to the clinic where you are receiving the test.
 This process may take up to 3 weeks to complete.
-Your TB skin test results will be recorded on your official pink Health Requirements Card and will be turned in to your instructor on the first day of class.
+Your TB skin test results will be recorded on your Health Requirements sheet and will be turned in to your instructor on the first day of class.
 WCTC requires that all students have their TB skin tests given and read only at ProHealth Works at any of these five locations or the Waukesha County Public Health Center: